When you purchase an RV, there’s a lot to learn!

 Play music while you grill or relax outside your RV, or bring music along wherever you go with a Bluetooth speaker that connects to your phone, TV, tablet, or other device.

-While you’ll likely find yourself purchasing more RV accessories, depending on your lifestyle and preferences when you travel, these suggestions will get you started as you begin to stock your rig.
+While you’ll likely find yourself purchasing more RV accessories, these suggestions will get you started as you begin to stock your rig.
 Happy trails!